Skip to Content

 Pan of breakfast sliders with the corner slider taken out.

-If you’re a fan of breakfast sandwiches, you will love these simple sliders.
+If you’re a fan of breakfast sandwiches such as turkey and egg sandwiches, you will love these simple sliders.
 They’re a much easier way to feed a crowd than trying to make multiple individual breakfast sandwiches, making them perfect for holiday breakfasts.

 Ingredients you’ll need